madebybo/mr.bo-co/site/content/work/lookbook.md

 ## challenge

+Lookbook is a totally immersive mobile experience that quickly takes your customers from inspiration to information.
+An eye-catching image showcases multiple separate products or features while pulsating hotspots encourage customers to tap to reveal more details and navigate to your site.

+Whether showing off a complete outfit or the new features inside the latest car model, or anything in-between, the Lookbook is a great way to entice customers to learn more and take action.

 Many brands have aspirational images of their products being used for their catalogs or websites.
 How might we leverage these assets to create a "shoppable" experience?

 <div><img src="/work/lookbook/versatility.jpg"></div>